lndym/charitra/README.md

 Hence, Shreeji Maharaj was very pleased with Shuk Muni.
 Shuk Muni belonged to the village of Dabhan so Maharaj very fondly called him `Dabhanio Sadhu'.
 Maharaj used to say, “This Dabhanio sadhu is very useful to me.”
 Whoever finds pleasure in the pleasure of Shriji Maharaj is a very useful person.

+> ### Moral ###
 > A poet loves his poems as parents love their children, thus if anyone
 > neglects their poem, the poet feels offended.
 Although Shuk Muni was a
 > poet, he considered Maharaj’s wishes as his own.
 That’s why even
 > though Maharaj neglected the poems, Shuk Muni never felt insulted.
 > This is called true devotion.

+---
+### Fragrance of Sandalwood
+Vadtal Mandir was under construction.
+One day, Shreeji Maharaj visited the site.
+All the saints and devotees were working very hard.
+The work was strenuous and involved tasks like grinding lime and carrying bricks.
+Those engaged in this laborious work were covered in dirt and mud.
+Maharaj was highly pleased to see their efforts, and he said, “Come on, let us embrace.”

+The saints and devotees replied, “Maharaj, our bodies are dirty and muddy.”

+Maharaj responded merrily, “Who says your bodies are muddy?
+It is not mud; it is the fragrance of sandalwood!”

+Saying this, Shreeji Maharaj embraced each of them, one by one.
+Such was Shreeji Maharaj—he toiled alongside others, made them work, and honored those who labored.

+> ### Moral ###
+> We should strive to do seva selflessly to please Shreeji Maharaj

+---
+### Fisherman and the fish
+Once, Ghanshyam Maharaj was playing with His friends Pragh, Madhav, and Veniram by the banks of a lake near Chhapaiya.
+They saw a fisherman in a boat, fishing.
+When they noticed the fish dying outside the water in baskets, Ghanshyam Maharaj became very upset.
+He swam up to the boat, gave life back to the fish, and returned them to the lake.

+The fisherman saw this and became very angry.
+He started shouting at Maharaj.
+In response, Ghanshyam Maharaj transformed into the image of Yamraj and showed the fisherman the consequences of his actions.
+He revealed to the fisherman the suffering he would endure in hell for his sin.

+Frightened, the fisherman pleaded with Maharaj, explaining that he was only doing this for his livelihood.
+Maharaj replied that there are many ways to earn a living that do not involve violence.
+The fisherman then promised not to kill any more fish.
+Ghanshyam Maharaj blessed him and redeemed him of his sins.

+> ### Moral ###
+> We should always practice non-violence as it is the highest dharma

+---

+### 900,000 Blessings
+The Navlakh Mountains were home to 900,000 Siddhas, all engaged in intense tapasya (penance).
+Each Siddha had their own designated place for penance, surrounded by lush green grass and a landscape enriched with both hot and cold springs.
+Giving blessings to such a vast number of Siddhas would seem impossible for most, but Nilkanth Varni manifested 900,000 images of Himself to bless them all simultaneously.

+Nilkanth Varni then approached the leader of the Siddhas and inquired about the purpose of their tapascharya .
+The Siddha responded, “We perform tapasya to attain immortality.”
+Hearing this, Nilkanth Varni remarked, “I thought you were wise beings, yet you value your physical body more than your soul.
+The body is merely a temporary prison for the soul during its time on Earth.
+Instead, you should be performing tapasya to please Bhagwan and purify your soul, so it may be freed from this prison and attain eternal bliss in Akshardham.”

+Realizing their mistake, the Siddhas sought guidance from Nilkanth Varni to show them the true path.

+> ### Moral ###
+> We should identify ourselves as the atma (soul) whenever we do bhakti